YaelAdar315/hm07-qa-us/README.md

 “ let actualResponseBody: “: Same concept as the “letActualResponseBody”.
 This variable is used when testing the response body.

-“ test('Response body contains the expected data', async () => { “: The name indicates that the response body is being checked.
+“ test('Should contain the expected data', async () => { “: The name indicates that the response body is being checked.

 “ actualResponseBody = await response.json() “: the code stops execution while waiting for the response from the server to be parsed in JSON and then stored in actualResponseBody as an array.